 Perez-Wurfl, I, Hao, X, Gentle, A, Kim, D-H, Conibeer, G & Green, MA 2009, 'Si nanocrystal p-i-n diodes fabricated on quartz substrates for third generation solar cell applications', APPLIED PHYSICS LETTERS, vol. 95, no. 15.View/Download from: Publisher's site

-Gentle, AR & Smith, G 2008, 'Dual metal-insulator and insulator-insulator switching in nanoscale and Al doped VO2', Journal Of Physics D-Applied Physics, vol. 41, no. 1, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Gentle, AR & Smith, G 2008, 'Dual metal-insulator and insulator-insulator switching in nanoscale and Al doped VO2', Journal Of Physics D-Applied Physics, vol. 41, no. 1, pp. 1-5.View/Download from: Publisher's site

 Thin films of VO2 doped with aluminium, or with nanoscale grain sizes, have been produced.
 They display semiconductor resistive behaviour above the transition temperature T-c, but a metallic and plasmonic optical response.
 All samples optically switch ov

-Gentle, AR & Smith, G 2008, 'Five layer narrow band position variable filters for sharp colours and ultra low emittance', Applied Physics B-Lasers And Optics, vol. 92, no. 1, pp. 67-72.View/Download from: UTS OPUS or Publisher's site
+Gentle, AR & Smith, G 2008, 'Five layer narrow band position variable filters for sharp colours and ultra low emittance', Applied Physics B-Lasers And Optics, vol. 92, no. 1, pp. 67-72.View/Download from: Publisher's site

 A simplified approach to creating narrow visible and near IR transmission bands with thin films is outlined utilising just five layers on glass, three of which are thin silver.
 These films have very high reflection at most wavelengths except for a narrow